Postage stamps and postal history of Saint Vincent and the Grenadines: 1970–1988

-IGPC years (1988-present)
+IGPC years (1988–present)

 Around 1988 the country became a client of the Inter-Governmental Philatelic Corporation, after which the island began to issue stamps of baseball players from 1988 until the mid-1990s, such as Babe Ruth on the 1988 issue.
 This was followed by Disney themed Christmas stamps of 1988, featuring Mickey Mouse and his friends.

 A 1992 issue featuring Elvis Presley proved even more popular.
 Scott Tilson was able to sell 8,000 sets (out of a run of 20,000) before starting an advertising campaign.
 The general manager of the Philatelic Service, Alphonso Dennie, ranked the Elvis issue as the best selling since its Michael Jackson issue, which sold well in Asia.

 By the early-1990s an excessive number of issues arose.
-In 1994 it began issuing stamps showing Japanese football players and teams (such as JEF United) as well as the 1994 World Cup in the USA.
+In 1994 it began issuing stamps showing Japanese football players and teams (such as JEF United) as well as the 1994 World Cup in the US.

 In 1996 it became one of the first countries to issue stamps featuring Star Wars.
 The following year it began to issue stamps on Star Trek: Voyager.

-By 2001-02 it issued stamps featuring Pokémon.
-As well it was also the first country to issue stamps showing Elvis Presley since 1987.
+By 2001–02 it issued stamps featuring Pokémon.
 Other stamps showed Popeye and Betty Boop.